commercelayer/commercelayer-docs-resources/promotions/object.md

 ---
-description: A promotion object is returned as part of the response body of each successful list API call.
+description: A comprehensive list of the promotion resource's attributes and relationships.
 ---

 # The promotion object

+A promotion object is returned as part of the response body of each successful list API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |